Ruth

 Introduction

 Ruth is one of only two biblical books named after a woman (the other being Esther).
 Remarkably, Ruth is a Moabitess — a foreigner from a nation historically hostile to Israel (Deuteronomy 23:3) — yet she becomes the great-grandmother of King David and an ancestor of Jesus Christ (Matthew 1:5).
 Her inclusion in the messianic line demonstrates that God's redemptive purposes have always extended beyond ethnic Israel.
-The book's central Hebrew word, חֶסֶד — covenant loyalty, loving-kindness, faithful love — appears three times (Ruth 1:8, Ruth 2:20, Ruth 3:10) and describes the action of every major character: Naomi's daughters-in-law show it to her, God shows it through Boaz, and Ruth shows it to both Naomi and Boaz.
+The book's central Hebrew word, חֶסֶד — covenant loyalty, loving-kindness, faithful love — appears three times (Ruth 1:8, Ruth 2:20, Ruth 3:10), each occurrence attaching to a different character: Naomi blesses her daughters-in-law for showing it toward her, then praises Boaz for showing it toward the living and the dead, and finally Boaz commends Ruth for showing it toward him.

 Structure